ThibaudFievet/ThibaudFievet/README.md

 ### 🎯 My Core Focus & Project Themes

 My interests lie at the intersection of **quantitative finance** and **data-driven economic analysis**.
-I am focused on using technology to model complex systems and find practical, performant solutions.
+I am focused on using technology to model systems and find practical, performant solutions.

 My projects are primarily focused on: